meta-llama/llama-recipes/src/llama_recipes/data/llama_guard/README.md

 # Finetuning Data Formatter

-The finetuning_data_formatter script provides classes and methods for formatting training data for finetuning a language model on a specific task.
+The finetuning_data_formatter script provides classes and methods for formatting training data for finetuning Llama Guard with a secific set of categories.
 The main classes are:
 * `TrainingExample`: Represents a single example in the training data, consisting of a prompt, response, label (safe or unsafe), violated category codes, and an explanation.
 * `Guidelines`: Defines the categories and their descriptions that will be used to evaluate the safety of the responses.
-* `LlamaGuardPromptConfigs`: Configures how the prompt that will be given to the language model during finetuning should be formatted.
+* `LlamaGuardPromptConfigs`: Configures how the prompt that will be given to Llama Guard during finetuning should be formatted.
-* `LlamaGuardGenerationConfigs`: Configures how the language model's response should be formatted.
+* `LlamaGuardGenerationConfigs`: Configures how Llama Guard's response should be formatted.
 * `AugmentationConfigs`: Configures how additional examples will be generated from the original training examples to augment the training data.
 * `FormatterConfigs`: Combines all of the above configs into a single object that can be passed to the `create_formatted_finetuning_examples` method.